duckdb/duckdb-web/docs/data/csv/overview.md

 The following examples use the [`flights.csv`](/data/flights.csv) file.

-Read a CSV file from disk, auto-infer options.
+Read a CSV file from disk, auto-infer options:

 ```sql
 SELECT * FROM 'flights.csv';
 ```

-Use the `read_csv` function with custom options.
+Use the `read_csv` function with custom options:

 ```sql
 SELECT * FROM read_csv('flights.csv',